 Thanks for taking a moment to get a look at my work.

-I’ve been working as a designer now for just over 10 years now.
-Everyday I find myself extremely thankful to have found my way into a career that I truly enjoy.
+I’ve been working as a designer for just over 10 years now.
+Every day I find myself extremely thankful to have found my way into a career I truly enjoy.

-But if there’s anything I’ve learnt from my years as a designer, it’s that one must take risks.
+And if there’s anything I’ve learnt from my years as a designer, it’s that one must take risks.
 Creativity is borne from boldness, and boldness never emerges from the timid.
 As a designer, people turn to you to reinvigorate their product–to be certain their message isn’t missed.
-And in doing so, they are placing an enormous level of trust in your ability to ensure the masses receive a rightful and lasting impression of their own work.
+In doing so they are placing an enormous level of trust in your ability to ensure the masses receive a rightful and lasting impression of their own work.